Laser cutting is a non-conventional machining technique that uses a high-energy laser to bring your ideas to life.

 You can also use free laser cut files that are readily available on various websites.

-There are two techniques of material removal by a laser cutter, and therefore two types of design files: Raster and Vector.
+There are two techniques of material removal by a laser cutter, therefore, two types of design files: Raster and Vector.

 Raster is generally used for laser engraving and works in a similar way as a laser printer prints the ink on a piece of paper.